wayfareio/wayfare.io/internships.markdown

 ### MARKETING + SOCIAL MEDIA INTERNSHIP

 Open positions: 2
-Supervisors: Caitlin Kraina, Marketing Manger / Allison Miller, Community Manager
+Supervisors: Caitlin Kraina, Marketing Manger & Adrianne Verheyen, Growth Coordinator

-**What You Will Learn:**
+**What you will learn:**

 * How to maintain a brand and brand voice on social media
 * How to build and maintain a relationship with our online community and provide value to our readers and followers